PKP class EP09: Deployment

 It is impossible to find two identical locomotives of this class, as the design changed after each machine was completed.
 The First EP09 locomotive was presented in 1986, the next one in 1987.
 On May 29, 1988, according to the new timetable, those two locomotives started regular service.
 In 2005 EP09's livery was revised and unveiled.
 The locomotives are being repainted in during scheduled servicing.

-All the locomotives produced, except for EP09-035 (which was involved in the Szczekociny rail crash), are still fully operational and are deployed in the locomotive depots in Kraków and Warsaw.
+All the locomotives produced, except for EP09-035 (which was involved in the Szczekociny rail crash) and EP09-046 (Sokolniki Suche train collision), are still fully operational and are deployed in the locomotive depots in Kraków and Warsaw.
 12 units work in Kraków Prokocim depot, the rest are assigned to Warsaw.
 Besides running on the CMK line, those locomotives can be spotted on Warsaw–Poznań–Szczecin, Warsaw–Poznań–Wrocław, Warsaw–Lublin and Warsaw–Kielce lines.

 EP09 series proved itself to be highly defective, e.g. in 1996 PKP was forced to replace 10 traction motors and 24 bogies.
 In the same time serious breakdowns of compressors were noticed.
 In the end of 2000 EP09 were temporarily sent to Gdańsk.
 This was done in order to familiarise engineers with this type of locomotive before raising maximum allowed speed on the Warsaw–Gdańsk line.